xubingyue/avocadodb/Documentation/Books/Manual/DataModeling/NamingConventions/CollectionNames.md

 * User-defined collection names must always start with a letter.
 System collection names must start with an underscore.
-  All collection names starting with an underscore are considered to be system collections that are for ArangoDB's internal use only.
+  All collection names starting with an underscore are considered to be system collections that are for AvocadoDB's internal use only.
 System collection names should not be used by end users for their own collections
 * The maximum allowed length of a collection name is 64 bytes
 * Collection names are case-sensitive